TunnlTo/desktop-app/README.md

 # License

 Copyright (c) 2023 TunnlTo.
-TunnlTo is not currently licensed.
+TunnlTo inherits licensing from WireSock.
+TunnlTo is free for personal (non-commercial), or educational (including non-profit organization) use.
+For commercial use, please contact us for licensing options.

 # Acknowledgments